apache/incubator-retired-edgent-samples/README.md

 org.apache.edgent.java7 and org.apache.edgent.android.  e.g.
     org.apache.edgent.api  org.apache.edgent.api.java7

+See `JAVA_SUPPORT.md` for more information on coordinates, etc.

 The Edgent API is most easily used by using java8 lambda expressions.
 If you only want to deploy your Edgent application to a java8 environment then your application may use any java8 features it chooses.
 You compile